ZincSoft/catnet-rfcs/rfc-3-cnmp-protocol-v0.md

 A number giving more detail into the class of the message.

 ### Unused
 This may be used to provide extra context.
-Not required, but the amount of space used here should be kept small, overwise another protocol should be considered for use.
+Not required, but the amount of space used here should be kept small; overwise, another protocol should be considered for use.

 ### Port
 The port that the CNMP packet should be forwarded to.
 This forwarding is done inside the computer.